imjoseangel/sandbox/docs/terminatingpod.md

 > Finalizers are namespaced keys that tell Kubernetes to wait until specific conditions are met before it fully deletes resources marked for deletion.

-If a pod is stuck on Terminating state review the `metadata/finalizers` of the pod.
+If a pod is stuck on Terminating state check the `metadata/finalizers` of the pod.
 Normally they are used to prevent accidental deletion of resources.

 For instance, this example has a `kubernetes` key as `finalizer` normally used on namespaces.